caston72/caston72/README.md

 - 👋 Hi, I’m @caston72
-- 👀 I’m interested in front end development to start, but would like to expand from there.
+- 👀 I am a Cybersecurity Specialist.
-- 🌱 I’m currently learning HTML, CSS, GitHub, JS, JS React, and more.
+- 🌱 I’m currently studying for my Securty+ Certification.
-- 💞️ I’m looking to collaborate on future websites at my new job
+- 💞️ I’m looking to work in the cybersecurity field.
-- 📫 How to reach me amber.aston@gmail.com
+- 📫 How to reach me amber.aston@icloud.com

 <!---
 caston72/caston72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.